UKLLC/Guidebook/ukllc_book/docs/user_guide/user_support.md

 ### Support from UK LLC
 If researchers are unable to find the help they require either in this Guidebook (including the [**FAQs**](../faq/faq_intro.md)) or via UK LLC's <strong><a href="https://www.youtube.com/@ukllcollab" target="_blank" rel="noopener noreferrer">YouTube videos</a></strong>, the UK LLC Data Team can be contacted at [**support@ukllc.ac.uk**](mailto:support@ukllc.ac.uk).

+<aside class="admonition note"><p class="admonition-title">The Data Team offers 1:1 support sessions, via Teams, for researchers working in the TRE.</p>Please email the team to book a session.</aside>

 > **The UK LLC Data Team** can provide assistance with:
 >* TRE account management